tbrowder/Calendar/README.md

     Usage: make-cal <mode> [options...]

     Modes:
-        files  - Creates a sample CSV file for personalization caldat - Runs the Linux 'cal' program and prints results to stdout help   - Extended help, including language ISO codes
+        pdf     - Creates a PDF version of the calendar files   - Creates a sample CSV file for personalization caldat  - Runs the Linux 'cal' program and prints results to stdout help    - Extended help, including language ISO codes

     Options:
         lang=X  - ISO language code, the default is 'en' (English) y=YYYY  - The default is the next calendar year.
-Note years prior to 2019 cannot be created correctly due to lack of data. m=M    - The month for option 'caldat' only (1..12). debug  - Developer use
+Note years prior to 2019 cannot be created correctly due to lack of data. m=M[,N] - Month(s) for option 'pdf' or 'caldat' (1..12). debug   - Developer use

 HOLIDAY API
 -----------